 Trace and access covers the cost of removing and replacing parts of the building when trying to locate the source of a leak.

-This sometimes requires more work than expected, and if the leak's source isn’t obvious, it can be disruptive.
-You may need to take up floorboards, for example, to access the plumbing in question.
+This is sometimes more work than expected, and if the leak's source isn’t obvious, it can be disruptive.
+You might need to take up floorboards, for example, to access the plumbing in question.

 Trace and access covers the cost of putting your home back to the way it was beforehand.